 Family care policies for non-tenured/non-tenure-track faculty members on twelve-month appointments are addressed by the HR policies on Family and Medical Leave, sick leave, or other types of leave.
 These faculty members should see the Human Resources website for details and procedures pertaining to this policy.

 Lecturers and faculty members on nine-month, non-tenure-track appointments are entitled to work directly with their department head or hiring unit supervisor to negotiate mutually agreeable terms for leave and/or service/workload modifications.
 These agreements should be made in writing with a copy to the faculty member’s Human Resources and departmental files.
-Note: specific medical information should be excluded from these agreements and should be maintained in a separate file either with the department or with HR.
+Note: specific medical information should be excluded from these agreements and should be maintained in a separate file with the Office of Equity & Diversity.

 The provisions in the section below are intended to provide guidance for tenured or tenure-track faculty members who require work modifications for reasons related to family care-giving responsibilities in accordance with the Faculty Handbook which states that:

 “certain nine-month faculty members may be eligible for certain additional benefits such as modifying service requirements and extending the tenure-track probationary status.”

 In all circumstances noted above, actions taken under these policies should not affect decisions concerning tenure or other merit-based evaluations.
 Annual merit reviews are conducted according to job-related criteria, which are unrelated to those involved in the family care policies.